philmcminn/new-paper/README.md

 change all British spellings to American anyway (e.g. IEEE, ACM).
 I often just go with American even though I'm a Brit, because the spellings are more concise --- every character of space is important! :-)

+Note that there are some words that are still used in every day British English that have disappeared from American English.
+These words sound odd and quaint to the American ear (so you may find them automatically corrected in your paper, especially if working with an American collaborator).
+Top of this list is the word "whilst".
+Just use "while" instead.

 ## Using This Repository in Conjunction with Other Latex Advice on the Web